MrAzharuddin/genval/README.md

 A helper mode `showjson` is available for user to view the **JSON** representation of the input files passed to Genval.
 In `--mode showjson` a user can pass the input file, for example a Dockerfile, Terraform file or a Kubernetes YAML manifests and get the JSON representation of that specific input.
 As most of the policies are written based on input in a JSON structured format.
 This would enable user to refer this JSON document to write their custom policies in **Rego** and **CEL**.

-> All the modes accept inputs that include local files and files obtained from a remote URL, such as those from a Git repository.
+> All the modes accept inputs that include local files and files obtained from a remote URL, such as those from a Git repositoryin raw format.

 ### Dockerfile Validation and Generation: